yahayakayode/Identify-Patterns-and-Trends-of-Breast-Cancer-Incidence-Among-Saudi-Arabian-Women/README.md

-## Identify-Patterns-and-Trends-of-Breast-Cancer-Incidence-Among-Saudi-Arabia-Women
+## Identify Patterns and Trends of Breast Cancer Incidence Among Saudi Arabian Women

 ## Research Overview
-  The primary goal of this Research is to perform exploratory and explanatory data analytics on breast cancer dataset in order to identify patterns and trends of breast cancer incidence among Saudi Arabia Women.
+  The primary goal of this Research is to perform exploratory and explanatory data analytics on breast cancer dataset in order to identify patterns and trends of breast cancer incidence among Saudi Arabian Women.

 ## Dataset Overview
   The dataset used in this research was collected from Ministry of Health, King Fahd Medical City Hospital.